Yomguithereal/baobab/README.md

 * Writing to the tree is now synchronous for convenience.
 Updates remain asynchronous for obvious performance reasons.
 * You cannot chain update methods now since those will return the affected node's data to better tackle immutability.
 * The strange concat-like behavior of the `push` and `unshift` method was dropped in favor of the `concat` method.
-* Facets are now full-fledged computed data node sitting within the tree itself.
+* Facets are now full-fledged dynamic nodes called monkeys.
-* The weird `$cursor` sugar has now been dropped.
+* The weird `$cursor` sugar has been dropped.
 * The update specifications have been dropped.

 **From v0.4.x to v1**